 Our field staff come from a vast array of backgrounds, talents and experiences, and they are united by a sincere interest in growth and development of others on a personal, group and larger societal level.

-Outward Bound field staff are trained to identify, assess and approach risk as a learning tool to be managed, but not eliminated, with the goal of providing Outward Bound students with the opportunity to gain insights and perspectives—unavailable anywhere else—for their and their group’s capabilities.
-New instructional staff all start as Assistant Instructors and receive mentorship and professional development from their peers and supervisors to become Instructors.
-These documents outline different pathways to becoming Assistant Instructors in the Bay Area and Assistant Instructors in the High Sierra course areas.
+New instructional staff all start as Instructors and receive mentorship and professional development from their peers and supervisors to become Lead Instructors.
+These documents outline different pathways to becoming Instructors in the Bay Area and Instructors in the High Sierra course areas (please note these positions used to be titled Assistant Instructors, so the documents still refer to that).
 If you’re ready to apply for a field position visit our Careers Page.

 Instruction, Facilitation, Character We need educators who are compassionate and articulate and who can convert the Outward Bound experience into a life lesson.
 Communication skills including active listening, giving and receiving feedback and clearly conveying expectations are important skills for instructors.
 Passion, confidence and humor are vital to the success of our staff.